 Medical treatments for autism have been in existence for well over 30 years.
 It wasn’t until the formation of the Defeat Autism Now!
 (DAN!) group in the mid-90’s that knowledge of these treatments became more accessible.
-This came about as a direct result of concerned parents and professionals (many of them with children on the spectrum of their own) wanting to understand and treat the disorder more effectively.
+This came about as a direct result of concerned parents and professionals (many of them with children of their own on the spectrum) wanting to understand and treat the disorder more effectively.

 In recent years, The Defeat Autism Now!
 (DAN!) group was dissolved and replaced by The Medical Academy of Pediatric Special Needs (MAPS).